AtharulKhan/chrome-power-projects/memory-bank/progress.md

    - Opens Google search in new tab with query

 3. **Improved Projects Bar**:

    - Reduced padding and heights for minimal look
    - Smaller, more subtle styling
    - Icon buttons instead of action buttons
    - More compact project items

+4. **Unified Import/Export**:
+   - Implemented a single import/export system for all user data (projects and saved groups).
+   - Added UI controls to the project management modal.
+   - This provides a comprehensive backup and restore solution.